hamnerben/CasinoHoldem/doc/Plan.md

 def checkFlush(self):
   """if exists >= 5 suited cards
   stores True on hand for flush
-  and puts suited cards in varCards"""
+  and puts suited cards in tempCards"""
     suitsCount = {'clubs':0,'spades':0,'hearts':0,'diamonds':0}
     count the suits in the hand
     if there doesnt exits a count >= 5